filviu/blog/content/posts/2009/2009-08-19-boot-ini-and-quick-launch-disapears-after-each-boot.md

   - temp_on

 ---
-So, Microsoft took care of another hour of my life I'll never see again&#8230;
+So, Microsoft took care of another hour of my life I'll never see again...

 **The problem:**